 But if you're a Shyamalan fan, you'll probably enjoy the movie.

 I also take issue with the fact that Kevin, a victim of horrific child abuse (which is the primary cause of DID), becomes the antagonist.
-There are so many better examples of the changes survival of such abuse brings about in a person that does not result in them being the bad guy.
+There are so many better examples of how survival of such abuse changes a person that does not result in them being the bad guy.
 And to be fair, Casey is an example of a victim who becomes stronger as a result.
 (And yes, the movie passes the Bechdel test.)

 So the movie, while trying to be somewhat accurate in its portrayal of DID (but also taking the concept out for a spin) ends up depending on stereotypes and myths.
 Dr. Fletcher's comment on "unlocking potential" of the human brain had me bracing myself for a "we only use 10% of our brain" myth eye-roll.
 She fortunately didn't use this myth, but I feel like it was creeping under the surface.